What 10 Things Should I Do If My Elementary-Aged Child Has Autism?

 Here is how the three levels are broken down:

 Asperger’s syndrome is technically no longer a separate diagnosis but is now classified as part of the autism spectrum.
 The symptoms of what was formally known as Asperger’s are similar to those of level three, but they are milder.
-You may have heard it be referred to as high functioning autism, however this verbiage has been changed.
+You may have heard it referred to as high-functioning autism; however, this verbiage has been changed.
 When referring to functionality, the levels from above are used.

 Children with mild level three symptoms may not be diagnosed until they are older because many people have very mild symptoms.
 Some people aren’t even diagnosed with it until adulthood.

 The prevalence of children being diagnosed with autism is rising because of the “growing awareness of autism and changes to the condition’s diagnostic criteria.”
-In the United States 1 in 44 children have been diagnosed with autism spectrum disorder according to the CDC.
+In the United States, 1 in 31 children have been diagnosed with autism spectrum disorder according to the CDC.
+These increased diagnoses of autism have been shown to be primarily in mild to borderline cases, while moderate and profound autism diagnoses have slightly declined since 2000.

 First, write down a list of behaviors that concern you and things you’ve noticed in your child.
 Second, make an appointment with your pediatrician to vocalize your concerns.
 Ask for a longer appointment than usual so your doctor can do a careful exam and take a thorough developmental history of your child.